 While people often think more about taking care of their eyes and protecting them from the sunlight in summers, our eyes can just as easily get affected by various factors in winters too.

-Whether you’re working in the office, on a winter vacation or just cozying up by the fire, it is essential to take good care of your vision by following some winter eye care guidelines for ensuring the health of your eyes:
+Whether you’re working in the office, on a winter vacation or just cosying up by the fire, it is essential to take good care of your vision by following some winter eye care guidelines for ensuring the health of your eyes.

 Dry winter air can cause your eyes to be more sensitive.
 The use of fire or heaters in closed areas leads to drying out the moisture in the air leading to irritation and increased dryness in your eyes.
 You should try to avoid sitting too close to the heaters and use lubricating eye drops to keep the eyes moist.